-Helen Farish's new collection The Penny Dropping is shortlisted for the TS Eliot Prize 2024: Prize readings in London on 12 January 2025.
-The joint online launch event...
+Helen Farish's fourth collection The Penny Dropping is shortlisted for the TS Eliot Prize 2024: Prize readings in London on 12 January 2025, 7pm.
+Her joint online...

 so as not to miss a note of the broadcast symphony.